 “I am a fool for Christ.
 Whose fool are you?” ~ Brother Andrew

 I remember when I was much younger, April 1st was a glorious day.
-We would plan all sorts of pranks on our friends, parents, teachers, and others as we celebrated April Fools Day.
+We would plan all sorts of pranks to pull on our friends, parents, teachers, and others as we celebrated April Fools Day.
 It was like April 1st was a huge holiday, a big feast day.
 We played it out for all it was worth.

 On this first day of April, we reflect upon a different kind of fool.
 Not an April Fool; but, a Christian Fool.
 Yes.
 We are called to be fools for Christ.
-That is how the Christian appears to the world, does it not?
+That is how the Christian appears to the world, does we not?
 We appear to be fools for adhering to the tenets of our faith.
 We appear to be fools for going against the whims and “wisdom” of the world.